jackdobinson/aopp_obs_toolchain/USAGE.md

   - When finding the outlier mask, the number of standard deviations away from the mean a pixel must be to be considered an outlier

 * `--trim_to_shape` = None
-  - After centering etc. if not None, will trim data to this shape around the center pixel.
+  - After centreing etc. if not None, will trim data to this shape around the centre pixel.
 Used to reduce data volume for faster processing.

 #### Examples ####

 Using the results from the interpolation example.
 Normalisation is perfomed via:

-* `python -m aopp_deconv_tool.psf_normalise './example_data/ifu_observation_datasets/MUSE.2019-10-17T23:46:14.117_rebin_interp.fits(1,2)'`
+* `python -m aopp_deconv_tool.psf_normalise './example_data/ifu_observation_datasets/MUSE.2019-10-17T23:46:14.117_rebin.fits(1,2)'`

 ### PSF Model Fitting <a id="psf-model-fitting-script"></a> ###